dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-12-18-ruby-refactoring.md

 That concludes our brief overview of the art of refactoring.
 It’s now time to address the specifics.

 As we mentioned in Chapter 2, “The Refactoring Cycle,” <b>perhaps the most difficult part of the refactoring cycle is in recognizing code that needs to be refactored.</b> Part II, “Code Smells,” looks in detail at all of the common and some of the not so common code smells; by doing the exercises you’ll learn how to recognize and eliminate them.

+PART II Code Smells

+### Measurable Smells. {#chapter-5}

+Most metrics seem to correlate with length, so we tend to worry about size first (usually noticeable as a Large Module or Long Method).

+Metrics are indicators, not absolutes.
+It’s very easy to get into the trap of making numbers without addressing the total complexity.
+So don’t refactor just for a better number; make sure it really improves your code.

+The smells in this chapter are the easiest to identify.
+They’re not necessarily the easiest to fix.

+Pay attention when things feel like they’re getting too big.
+In this chapter we’ll cover the following smells:

+- Comments, in which the code includes text to explain what’s happening
+- Long Method, in which a method is too long to be manageable
+- Large Module, in which a class or module is too large to represent a meaningful abstraction
+- Long Parameter List, in which a method needs too much information in order to get its job done

+### Comments

+What to Look For
+- The code contains a comment.
+(Some IDEs make these more obvious by colorcoding comments.)

+Why This Is a Problem
+- Flexibility: Any comment that explains the code must be kept in step if the code is changed.
+- Duplication: Most comments can be reflected just as well in the code itself.
+For example, the goal of a method can often be communicated as well through its name as it can through a comment.
+- Communication: Comments that say something slightly different than the code create cognitive drag or even mistrust and slow the reader down.

+When to Leave It
+Don’t delete comments that are pulling their own weight such as rdoc API documentation.
+Some comments can be particularly helpful—those that tell why something is done a particular way (or why it wasn’t), or those that cite algorithms that are not obvious (where a simpler algorithm won’t do).

+How It Got This Way
+Comments may be present for the best of reasons: The author realizes that something isn’t as clear as it could be and adds a comment.

+What to Do
+- When a comment explains a code fragment, you can often use `Extract Method` to pull the fragment out into a separate method.
+The comment will often suggest a name for the new method.

+- When a comment explains what a method does (better than the method’s name!), use `Rename Method` using the comment as the basis of the new name.

+- When a comment explains preconditions, consider using `Introduce Assertion` to replace the comment with code.

+What to Look for Next

+- Duplication: Often the code fragments broken out of along method will do similar things in similar ways; it may be possible to identify some duplication among them.

+- Abstraction: Creating names for code blocks helps to relate the design to the application’s domain.
+Review the names in the area you changed for consistency

+### Long Method